CortexIntelligentAutomation/docs/content/en/docs/Reference/APIs/cortex-studio/_index.md

 ---
 title: "Cortex Studio"
 linkTitle: "Cortex Studio"
-description: "This section includes all reference documentation for Cortex Studio APIs."
+description: "This section includes all reference documentation for the APIs exposed by Cortex Studio."
 ---

 <img src="/images/work-in-progress.jpg">